Properly socializing your Great Dane is one of the most important tasks for an owner, but how to approach socialization isn’t always well understood.

 Much like us humans, whether or not we like the doctor, we know that it’s a good place for our health.
 Well, the vet is the same for our Danes.

-Do them a favor and practice to make trips to the veterinarian’s office happy ones.
+Do them a favor and practice making trips to the veterinarian’s office happy ones.
 Whether you use treats, positive reinforcement, or other methods, do everything in your power to ensure a positive experience for them.

 One Jedi trick is to ask your vet for permission to simply drop into the office occasionally.
 This isn’t for an actual appointment, but just to get your dog used to going into the office.